 An eatery with a 100% vegetarian focus.
 Yellow's dishes are centred around contemporary vegetarian meals with every plate features produce grown by local suppliers.
-The restaurant offers three and five-course tasting menus featuring dishes like beetroot tartare with zucchini flower and charred eggplant, and almond ice cream with native pepper, Davidson plum and rhubarb.
+The restaurant offers five and seven-course totally vegan tasting menus featuring dishes with delightful native twists like daikon, eucalypt and wild fennel as well as shio roasted carrot with macadamia and crisp oats.
 Set inside a converted 1950s art gallery, Yellow is as achingly hip as it is healthy.
 It’s one of our favourite spots for a degustation menu in Sydney, so make sure you check it out!

 57 MacLeay Street, Potts Point

 A neo-French bistro from three of the most talked about young names in the Sydney food scene, Bistro 916, promises big things – goes above and beyond to deliver.
 Who are this exciting young trio?
 There’s Dan Pepperell (Restaurant Hubert, Alberto’s Lounge and 10 William Street), Michael Clift who spent years working in the development kitchen of Heston Blumenthal’s Fat Duck before spending eight years at Rockpool Dining Group and Andy Tyson guarantees delicious drops as the restaurant’s sommelier.The concise menu riffs off French-bistro classics but with an undeniable modern Australian twist.
 For Paris by way of Potts Point, Bistro 916 should be your go-to destination.

 22 Challis Avenue, Potts Point